mubtakir-lazuardi/mubtakir-lazuardi/README.md

 ### Hi there, I'm Farhan Yudhi Fatah! 👋

-I'm an **Senior IT Project Manager** and **Junior Software Engineer** passionate about technology, software development, and project management.
-I lead a **remote software company** and work with both technical and non-technical teams to build high-quality solutions. 🚀
+I'm a **Senior IT Project Manager** and **Junior Software Engineer** with extensive experience managing large-scale, multinational projects.
+I specialize in **leading cross-functional teams** in remote environments, ensuring seamless collaboration between technical and non-technical stakeholders.

+I have successfully managed **complex projects for Japanese clients**, where I navigated a unique blend of **Japanese and American corporate cultures**.
+Working with global teams, I have adapted to the meticulous precision of Japanese work ethics while integrating the dynamic and agile methodologies commonly found in American corporate environments.
+This experience has honed my ability to bridge cultural gaps, optimize development workflows, and ensure smooth communication across diverse teams.
+My expertise lies in **Agile project management, software development, and cloud infrastructure**, ensuring high-quality software solutions that meet business needs. 🚀

 ---